Altinity/altinityknowledgebase/content/en/altinity-kb-dictionaries/altinity-kb-sparse_hashed-vs-hashed.md

 1 rows in set.
 Elapsed: 0.558 sec.
 Processed 10.01 million rows ...
 ```

 As you can see **SPARSE_HASHED** is memory efficient and use about 3 times less memory (!!!) but is almost 3 times slower as well.
-On the other side **HASHED_ARRAY** is even more efficient in terms of storage but maintains almost the same performance as **HASHED** layout.
+On the other side **HASHED_ARRAY** is even more efficient in terms of memory usage and maintains almost the same performance as **HASHED** layout.